eliranwong/ChatGPT-GUI/README.md

 How to edit a record's title?

-> Edit the first line of a record to change its title.
+> Edit the first line of a conversation record to change its title.

 Where are database files stored?

 > Chat database file is stored in folder "chats" by default.
-The default file is named as "default.chat"
+The default file is named as "default.chat".
+The latest version of ChatGPT-GUI can store database files where users like.

 What is the format of the database files?

-> We use ".chat" as extension for database files to work with the GUI.
+> We use ".chat" as an extension for database files that work with the GUI.
 They are all standard sqlite files.

-Can I change the context to make the conversation context to focus on a particular area?
+Can I change the context to make the conversation to focus on a particular area?

 > Yes.
 Click the "Settings" button to edit the chat context.
 The default is empty.
 Change it to the topic you want to focus in your conversations.